-(5) For the exemptions set forth in subsection (a)(4) to apply, the employer or the employer's agent must be required by law to conduct the criminal background check.
+(5) For the exemptions set forth in subsection (a)(4)(A) and (a)(4)(D) to apply, the employer or the employer's agent must be required by law to conduct the criminal background check.
 A state, federal, or local law requiring another entity, such as an occupational licensing board, to conduct a criminal background check will not exempt an employer from the prohibitions set forth in this subsection and other requirements of this section.

-(6) If an applicant raises their criminal history voluntarily prior to receiving a conditional offer, the employer must not consider either:
+(6) If an applicant raises their criminal history voluntarily prior to receiving a conditional offer, the employer must not consider-either:

-(A) Any information the employer is prohibited from considering under subsection (b); or
+(A) Aany information the employer is prohibited from considering under subsection (b), or any information the employer is prohibited from considering under subsection (b).

-(B) Any other conviction history information until after deciding whether or not to make a conditional offer of employment, unless subsection (a)(4) applies.
+(B) AIn addition, an employer is prohibited from considering any other conviction history information until after making deciding whether or not to make a conditional offer of employment, unless subsection (a)(4) applies.